certicky/sscait-web/README.md

   * `$GLOBALS["CACHE_FOLDER_WITHOUT_SLASH"]`: folder reserved for data caching - just create an empty folder and give web server user the read & write permissions
   * `$db_host`, `$db_username`, `$db_password`: database credentials
   * `$GLOBALS["SMTP_*"]`: credentials for whatever external SMTP service we're using to send emails to bot authors and to admin (e.g. https://www.sendinblue.com/)
+* Change the working directory to the directory that your webserver serves the website from, then run composer to download the dependencies `phpmailer/phpmailer` and `league/oauth2-google` (which are necessary for the website to send emails using the Gmail API), e.g.:
+  * `cd /var/www/html/`
+  * `composer require phpmailer/phpmailer`
+  * `composer require league/oauth2-google`
 * If everything went well, the web should be accessible at a location determined by your web server - usually `http://localhost/` or `http://localhost:8080`.